 Critical Cataloguing and Reparative Descriptions

 One of the first steps towards addressing how the CCA, as a cultural institution, has been replicating or perpetuating colonial dynamics is to identify and foreground voices and subjects that have not been recognized.
-And we believe that this entails reviewing and revising the longstanding practices we have used to describe the objects in our collection.
+And we believe that this entails reviewing and revising the longstanding practices we have used to describe our collection.
 These descriptions affect and even determine how collection objects are discovered and interpreted, both within and outside the CCA walls.
 Any bias embedded in the language and scope of descriptions, potentially including inequity and systemic racism, will therefore have an impact on the work they might help to generate.
 Descriptive practices are not neutral: what information is included in and excluded from collection descriptions is influenced by professional biases, national and international standards for creating metadata, and terminology that often conveys a particular world view.

 If you wish to contact us with any comments, questions, or concerns, please write to ref@cca.qc.ca.